mariochampion/liquibase-drift-reports/README.md

 ```

-3. Configure `drift_reports_conf.py` for your usage by first removing the '.sample' from yeh file name.
+3. Configure `drift_reports_conf.py` for your usage by first removing the `.sample` from the file name.
 Pay most attention to where you store your
 * reference database values
 * list of target databases.
 In the sample this is 'drift_dblist.txt' but this file can be anywhere and generated in many ways.
 (An exercise left to the reader!)